TerminalsandCoffee/terraform-associate-study/12-terraform-cloud-enterprise.md

 ---

-## 9. Practice Questions
+## 10. Practice Questions

 ### Question 1
-What is the main difference between Terraform CLI workspaces and Terraform Cloud workspaces?
+What is the main difference between Terraform CLI workspaces and HCP Terraform workspaces?
 A) They are the same concept
 B) CLI workspaces are for environments, Cloud workspaces are separate configurations
 C) Cloud workspaces don't support state